psoaresbj/styled-gen/src/importFonts/README.md

   fonts: {
     families: { sans: 'IBM Plex Sans' },
     sizes: { sm: 14, base: 16, lg: 18 },
-    // formats are optional
+    // The `formats` array is optional.
-    // the function will use
-    // the defaults Woff and Woff2
+    // The function will use Woff and Woff2 as defaults.
     formats: ['woff2', 'ttf'],
     config: [
-      // be sure you add the
-      // right path and prefix
+      // Be sure that you add the right path and prefix.
-      // and if you want your
-      // app try to get fonts
+      // If you want your app try to get fonts locally,
-      // locally, just add
+      // just set the `localLoading` option to `true`.
-      // localLoading opt
       //
-      // with this example we
-      // are importing:
+      // With this example, we are importing:
       //  IBM Plex Sans Light from `fonts/IBMPlexSans/IBMPlexSans-light.woff`
       //  IBM Plex Sans Regular from `fonts/IBMPlexSans/IBMPlexSans-regular.woff`
       //  IBM Plex Sans Bold from `fonts/IBMPlexSans/IBMPlexSans-bold.woff`